Can you really fix a head leak with liquid head gasket sealer?

 Bars Leaks HG1 or CRC’s KW FiberLock sealer are just two of the newer nano-technology sealers.

 These work with a 1-2 punch.
 First, they contain a plugging sealant that forms a “finger in the dike” patch.
 Next, the temperature sensitive chemicals attach to the plug material and melt out of suspension to form a longer lasting.
 Most sealers of this type use sodium silicate, or liquid glass.
-The “glass” in Sodium silicate actives from high heat, the kind found around the steel ring at the top of the cylinder.
+The “glass” in Sodium silicate activates from high heat, the kind found around the steel ring at the top of the cylinder.
 The nano particles form a patch along the hottest areas of the head gasket and continue to build until the breach is sealed.

 Sodium silicate sealers don’t work inside a radiator or heater core because there’s not enough heat to melt the glass out of suspension.
+This chemistry doesn’t work for head gasket leaks between a coolant and oil passage.

 Which engines aren’t good candidates for head gasket sealer?